nwg-piotr/squarely/README.md

 A lot of work still left to do.
 See the current development state in action: https://youtu.be/HKVKCkCKqgU

-The game is being developed on Arch Linux witch [Pycharm Community Edition](https://www.jetbrains.com/pycharm/download), and it's highly unlikely to work standalone at the moment.
-To give it a try, clone the project in PyCharm.
+The game is being developed on Arch Linux with [Pycharm Community Edition](https://www.jetbrains.com/pycharm/download).
+The PKGBUILD file and/or the testing package you'll find in the `dist` folder.
+No packages for other Linux distributions available at the moment, but you can always clone the project to give it a try.